Vehicle RegistrationSee the Vehicle Registration page for more information

 Student Permits: Every student is required to register on MyGFU each academic year.
 Students must choose one of two options:

 - Furnish a vehicle license plate number required to obtain a permit.

-- Declare the intention not to bring a vehicle to George Fox University property (on-campus residents only) by checking the "NO CAR" box on the MyGFU vehicle registration page.
+- Declare the intention not to bring a vehicle to George Fox University property (on-campus residents only) by checking the "Not Bringing A Car To Campus" box on the MyGFU vehicle registration page.

-- Commuters wishing to not bring a vehicle MUST check the "Not Bringing A Vehicle To Campus " box on their MyGFU forms.
+- Commuters or other students wishing to not bring a vehicle MUST check the "Not Bringing A Vehicle To Campus " box on their MyGFU forms.
 There are no exceptions.
-If you do not fill the form out by the add/drop date it is assumed you have a vehicle and you will be charged $25 for a non-refundable permit.
+If you do not fill the form out by the add/drop date it is assumed you have a vehicle and you will be charged $40 for a non-refundable permit.

-- NO CAR Box If any student checks the "Not Bringing A Vehicle To Campus" box on their myGFU registration page and brings a vehicle to campus they WILL be issued a non-refundable permit and the charge of $25 will be billed to their account along with any violations they may have incurred.
+- If any student checks the "Not Bringing A Vehicle To Campus" box on their MyGFU registration page and brings a vehicle to campus they WILL be issued a non-refundable permit and the charge of $40 will be billed to their account along with any violations they may have incurred.
 These include non-registration fees and any other offense they have been cited for.
 These are non-appealable charges.

 Student parking permits are divided into three categories:

 - Commuter: full or part-time student (including people auditing classes) who lives off-campus